udeese/wos-can-code-2025/5-dotnet/week-2/choose-your-own-adventure/README.md

 ## Extra Challenges

 - Add more complex branching paths with multiple choices.
-- Use query parameters or form submissions instead of route parameters.
+- Use query parameters instead of route parameters.
-- Store the user's choices in session or cookies to create a persistent adventure.
-- Add images or sounds to enhance the storytelling experience.

-## Debrief

-This activity helps you practice attribute-based routing, a powerful feature in ASP.NET Core MVC that allows you to precisely control URL patterns and map them to controller actions.
-By building a "Choose Your Own Adventure" app, you learn how to create dynamic, interactive web applications that respond to user input through URL routes.